Tips for Building a Virtual Learning Commons

 - If you do not have a webpage to build on consider using this free VLC template.
 (Koechlin and Loertscher, 2013).

 - Study the VLC environments built by others.
-There are many examples liked to the growth continuum charts.
+There are many examples linked to the growth continuum charts.

 - Explore possibilities for building a vibrant virtual learning space.
 (Ontario Library Association, 2014a)